outsideris/slack-invite-automation/README.md

-Pokemon Go API Slack Invite Automation
+Pokemon Go API Slack Invite Automation (No longer active)
 ------------

 A tiny web application to invite a user into the Pokemon Go API Slack group.